dimitrisPs/ris2017_toolkit/README.md

 The project provides code to manipulate RIS 2017 data and supports:

-- [x] Porting calibration files to OpenCV format
+- Converting the provided calibration files to OpenCV format
-- [x] Stereo Rectification of sample Data.
+- Stereo Rectification of images.
-- [x] De-interlacing
+- De-interlacing
-- [x] Segmentation mask combination.
-- [x] Binary tool segmentation dataset generation
+- Binary mask generation.
-- [x] generation of .csv file containing samples paths.
-- [x] Computation of dataset statistics
-- [x] Evaluation script for binary segmentation.
+- Evaluation script for binary segmentation.

-The dataset generation program assumes that the original dataset is stored with a specific file structure, different from the one it's provided.

 ## Getting the dataset